Rhode Island Court Records

 How Does Rhode Island Divorce Mediation Work?

 Rhode Island divorce mediation is a program that the Family Court offers to assist both parties to reach an agreement about the terms of their divorce.
-Usually, the court can order the couple to participate in a mediation program if it concerns the issues of child custody and visitation.
+Usually, the court may order the couple to participate in a mediation program if it concerns the issues of child custody and visitation.
 Court-mandated mediation programs may occur prior to the trial period.
 The trial may proceed only if the mediation program fails to provide a resolution between the parties.

 How Long After Mediation is Divorce Final in Rhode Island?